-The State Education Resource Center is offering a two-year opportunity for Districts/Schools to implement an action plan for Opioid and Substance Misuse Prevention.
-Coaching and Technical Assistance (TA) will be offered to support implementation of an action plan using the Guiding Curriculum and Tools as a follow-up to completion of the Online Course (Universal Opioid and Other Substance Misuse Prevention Planning: Resources for K-12 Educators and Planners).
+The State Education Resource Center (SERC) is offering a two-year opportunity for Districts/Schools to implement an action plan for Opioid and Substance Misuse Prevention.
+SERC’s coaching and Technical Assistance (TA) will support the districts’ process of developing and implementing their plan using the Prevention Guiding Curriculum and Tools.

-Selected districts will be eligible for a stipend of $9,000.00 in year one and $2,500.00 year two, to support implementation of action-planning and associated costs.
-(Selection Date June 2021) .
+Districts applying for the TA will be selected July 19.
+The two selected districts will be eligible for a stipend of $9,000.00 in year one and $2,500.00 in year two, to support implementation of action-planning and associated costs.

 This opportunity is aligned with the following priorities (see page 2 of Connecticut's American Rescue Plan Act, Elementary and Secondary School Emergency Relief Fund Guidance):

 - Family and Community Connections: The complex issues brought about by the pandemic have made it clear that the success of schools, families, and communities are interdependent and all have a stake in students’ well-being.
 Investing in mutually beneficial school-family-community partnerships will not only support students to achieve their full potential, but it will also strengthen families and stabilize communities.